google-parfait/tensorflow-federated/docs/install.md

 Create a Tensorflow Federated development environment using `virtualenv` on Ubuntu or macOS.

-1. Install the Python development environment
+1. Install the Python development environment.

     Ubuntu